frendsick/torth/docs/getting_started.md

 - NASM
 - LD
 - Graphviz (Only required for creating Graphviz graphs with **-g** argument)
+- Git (For cloning the repository, not required)

 ## Compile your first program